LiRI-Resource-Hub/PresenterPro/README.md

 [Prof. Volker Dellwo](https://www.liri.uzh.ch/en/aboutus/Volker-Dellwo.html)

 # Question, Feedback and Contribution
-We appreciate any question, feedback and contribution to the code.

-For direct question and feedback, you can find the e-mail address and contact the responsible author.
-If you'd like to directly contribute to the code, please refer to the [general contribution guide](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
+We appreciate any question, feedback and contribution to the code, please refer to the [general contribution guide](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) for more information.

 # License
 This software is lisenced under the copyleft license GPL v3, meaning that any copy of modification of the original code must also be released under the GPL v3.